 How do I submit the Annual Review?

 Any questions?
-Contact us using the contact form.
+Contact us at undpingo(at)un(dot)org.

 When can I submit the Annual Review?